Ron Burton: Personal life

 His sons are Ron Burton Jr., a director of community relations for the Red Sox, Paul Burton, a reporter for WBZ-TV, and Steve Burton who is the Sports Director for WBZ-TV in Boston and a frequent guest on WEEI-FM sports radio.
 He also has another son Phil Burton.
-His granddaughter, Veronica, played basketball for the Dallas Wings of the Women's National Basketball Association (WNBA) and currently plays for the Golden State Valkyries.
+His granddaughter, Veronica, played basketball for the Dallas Wings and the Connecticut Sun of the Women's National Basketball Association (WNBA) and currently plays for the Golden State Valkyries.
 Ron III also started a camp called the Ron Burton Training Village, where boys and girls grow spiritually, academically, emotionally, and socially.
 Another daughter, Kayla, currently works for NBC Sports Boston.

 In 2003, Burton died from multiple myeloma.
 At the time of his death, he was living in Framingham, Middlesex County, Massachusetts.